Install Pentaho Worker Nodes on a Single Instance of HCI

 For information on the ports that each service uses, see Ports.

-- Optionally, on the lines containing the interface, specify the network that the service should use.
+- Optionally, on the lines containing an interface, specify the network that the service should use.
 Valid values are ‘internal’ and ‘external’.

 - Ensure that the